rclary0209/liri-node-app/README.md

-Liri will also access concert information from the bands in my town API.
+Liri also accesses concert information from the bands in my town API.
 If you type node liri.js concert-this (band name here).
 Liri will pull information on your favorite artists such as when they are performing next, the venue name, and its' location.
 Visual examples found here, [Concert-this Image](concert-this.png).

-And finally, Liri pulls movie information from the IMDB database.
+Want information on your favorite movie?
+Liri pulls movie data from the IMDB database.
 For any movie you input (node liri.js (insert movie name here)), Liri will give you the: title of the movie, year it was released, rating, the Country where it was produced, its' language, plot, and cast information.
 If you forget to input a movie, the data defaults to "Mr. Nobody."
 Visual exemplification can be found in the [Movie-this Image](movie-this.png).

+And finally, if you type node liri.js random-text, the radom text from the random.txt file is pulled split and looped so that the Liri fuction can be called and data pulled from the random text in the file.
+See attached file.
+[Concert-this Image](concert-this.png).